DogPope/SpringBootProject/README.md

 # To-Do List
 - [x] Tie Instruments to Array List and implement instruments either via Triggers or Programmatically.
+- [x] To avoid problems accessing ports in college, refactor database to PostgreSQL instead.
 - [ ] Refactor the Application to include "Views".
 - [x] Refactor the Application to cater to multiple types of musicians.
 - [x] Display Musician info correctly, with corresponding instruments.